Braze (BRZE)

 For software companies like Braze, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

 The market not only cares about gross margin levels but also how they change over time because expansion creates firepower for profitability and free cash generation.
-Braze has seen gross margins improve by 0.8 percentage points over the last 2 year, which is slightly better than average for software.
+Braze has seen gross margins decline by 1.6 percentage points over the last 2 year, which is poor compared to software peers.

 11. Operating Margin

-In Q2, Braze generated a negative 21.5% operating margin.
+In Q4, Braze generated a negative 13.8% operating margin.

 12. Cash Is King